AllureOfTheStars/Allure/README.md

 If you are using a terminal frontend, numeric keypad may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
+Toggling the Num Lock key may help.

 The curses frontend is not fully supported due to the limitations of the curses library.
-With the vty frontend started in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not.
+With the vty frontend started in an xterm, Control-keypad keys for running seem to work OK, but on rxvt they do not.
-The commands that require pressing CTRL and SHIFT together won't work either, but fortunately they are not crucial to gameplay.
+The commands that require pressing Control and Shift together won't work either, but fortunately they are not crucial to gameplay.

 For movement, laptop (uk8o79jl) and Vi keys (hjklyubn, if enabled in config.ui.ini) should work everywhere.
-GTK works fine, too, both with numeric keypad and with mouse.
+GTK and SDL2 work fine, too, both regarding numeric keypad and mouse.
+Display on SDL2 and in the browser is superior to all the other frontends, due to custom square font and less intrusive ways of highlighting interesting squares.
+When running on browser, leave the program enough time to save game progress properly before killing the browser, or the savefiles may get corrupted.

 Testing and debugging